Coiner House

-Coiner House, also known as Koyner House and Koiner House, is a historic home located near Crimora, Augusta County, Virginia.
-It was built about 1825, and is a two-story, three-bay brick "I-house", with an original one-story kitchen wing.
-Attached to the kitchen wing is a two-story, frame ell dated to the early 20th century.
+Coiner House, also known as Koyner House and Koiner House, is a historic home located near Crimora, Augusta County, Virginia, built in the 1820s or early 1830s.
+It is a two-story, brick structure built to the "I-house" plan, with an original one-story kitchen wing.
 The interior features colorful graining, marbleizing, and polychromy, as well as elaborate provincial woodwork.
-Also on the property are a contributing late-19th century bank barn and mid-19th century dairy.
+In recent years, the property has been vacant and the Coiner House left unmaintained.

 It was listed on the National Register of Historic Places in 1978.